*Last Updated – June 23, 2024*

 INVESTIGATION:

-On October 20, 1974, the visitation for Suzanne was held, where a potential person of interest made an appearance.
+On October 20, 1974, a visitation for Suzanne was held, where a potential person of interest made an appearance.
 A mystery man who was balding and smelt of alcohol came to observe the casket and donate $20 for flowers.
 He signed the register “a friend”.
-When asked of his relation to Suzanne, he replied he was simply “a friend” and proceeded to leave the funeral hall.
+When asked about his relation to Suzanne, he replied he was simply “a friend” and proceeded to leave the funeral hall.
 As no one in attendance recognized him, he was followed out, but disappeared into the street.

-As the investigation drew on, police were having difficulty establishing a motive in the case.
+As the investigation drew on, investigators were having difficulty establishing a motive in the case.
 According to Suzanne’s friends and family, there was no one they knew of who would want to hurt her, and while there were suspects in 1974, no arrests were made and no names were ever released to the public.

-In hopes of gaining new leads, the OPP offered a $5,000 reward for information leading to the resolution of the case.
+In the hopes of gaining new leads, the OPP offered a $5,000 reward for information leading to the resolution of the case.
 Despite this, the initial investigation stalled and the case became cold.
+In the 1990s, there was an attempt to revive the investigation, but no known progress was made.

 During the press conference to announced to campaign, police would not say if they had any suspects or persons of interest in the case, but stated they feel the killer might be ready to talk, given they’re getting older.